lastuhinanton/JenTel-Notify/README.md

 I assume that you already have a ready-made pipeline, but in any case, for now we can use the test one ([your_repo]/test/test.jenkins).

-1. The configuration of this project is:
+1. The configuration of this pipeline is:

    ![1683984069145](image/README/1683984069145.png)